HumanCellAtlas/metadata-migration/README.md

 ### `class MetadataMigrator`

 Metadata migrator accepts a `MetadataView` and attempts to migrate it to a specified version.
+Importantly, the migrator can _both_ upgrade and downgrade metadata across versions so long as migration information is provided that spans the two version schemas.

 Below is a sample `v6.0.0` donor organism.

 ```python
 {